pk97/competitive-programming/src/solidPrinciples.md

 ## LISKOV Subsituition PRINCIPLE

-- If you substitute child class with parent class then it should not break the code.
-Child class should not be
+-  Child class should not be more restrictive and break the contract of the parent.
-- more restrictive.
+-  The principle defines that objects of a superclass shall be replaceable with objects of its subclasses without breaking the application.
+That requires the objects of your subclasses to behave in the same way as the objects of your superclass.

 ```
 class Bird {